earojas4/6399-Project/README.md

 AlexNet (Krizhevsky et al., 2017), MobileNetv3(Howard et al., 2017), GoogleNet(Szegedy et al., 2015) and VGG19 (Simonyan & Zisserman, 2014) architectures were used in this project.
 The compiled image dataset features healthy and diseased peach, corn, cherry and banana plants.
 After combining the weights of these POV models, their precision, recall and F1 scores are compared against models that were trained on the full data without concern for point of view.

 ## Navigation
 ### Datasets
 Data preperation and import code for each set

 ### Results
-Metrics and confusion matrices for each model grouped by POV first then architecture
+Metrics and confusion matrices for each model grouped by POV first then architecture.
+Overall analysis is also within this folder

 ### Testing and metrics
 Code used to test each model, generate confusion matrices and calculate metrics